-This coverage is available to residents of Canada (except Quebec) through Marsh Canada Limited.
+This coverage is available to residents of Canada (except Quebec) through AMBA Canada Limited.

 "As the owner of my consulting business, I was required by one of my clients, a local utility company, to have professional liability insurance…As an IEEE member for close to 40 years, I remembered that IEEE offered it through its member insurance program, so I gave them a call…" — Learn more about Joe Redfield’s story